 - Use C1220 copper phosphorus, for copper and copper alloy seamless pipes, to connect the refrigerant pipes.
 Make sure the insides of the pipes are clean and do not contain any harmful contaminants such as sulfuric compounds, oxidants, debris, or dust.
 Use pipes with the specified thickness.
 (Refer to 4.1.)
 Note the following if reusing existing pipes that carried R22 refrigerant. - Replace the existing flare nuts and flare the flared sections again. - Do not use thin pipes.
 (Refer to 4.1.) - Store the pipes to be used during installation indoors and keep both ends of the pipes sealed until just before brazing.
 (Leave elbow joints, etc. in their packaging.)
 If dust, debris, or moisture enters the refrigerant lines, oil deterioration or compressor breakdown may result. - Use ester oil, ether oil, alkylbenzene oil (small amount) as the refrigeration oil applied to the flared sections.
-If mineral oil is mixed in the refrigeration oil, oil deterioration may result. - Do not use refrigerant other than R32 refrigerant.
+If mineral oil is mixed in the refrigeration oil, oil deterioration may result. - Servicing shall be performed only as recommended by the manufacturer. - · Do not use refrigerant other than R32 refrigerant. - Use the following tools specifically designed for use with R32 refrigerant.
+The following tools are necessary to use R32 refrigerant.
+Contact your nearest dealer for any questions.